kodecocodes/swift-style-guide/README.markdown

 var centerPoint = CGPointMake(96, 42)
 ```

+Prefer the struct-scope constants `CGRect.infiniteRect`, `CGRect.nullRect`, etc. over global constants `CGRectInfinite`, `CGRectNull`, etc. For existing variables, you can use the shorter `.zeroRect`.

 ### Type Inference

 The Swift compiler is able to infer the type of variables and constants.
 You can provide an explicit type via a type alias (which is indicated by the type after the colon), but in the majority of cases this is not necessary.